egainit/F5EMEA/README.md

 This template is a result of Azure adding support for multiple public/private IP addresses for each NIC.
 This template also has the ability to create specify additional Public/Private IP addresses for the external "application" NIC to be used for passing traffic to virtual servers in a more traditional fashion.

-This is a POC build for a customer with Pay as You Go (PAYG) licensing.
+This is a POC build for a  with Pay as You Go (PAYG) licensing.

 ## Prerequisites and configuration notes